CassandraMaldonado/PoliteScrape/README.md

  # PoliteScrape

- Polite-by-default async web scraping framework and CLI for Python 3.11+.
+ Polite async web scraping framework and CLI.
 Focused on robots.txt awareness, per-domain throttling, retries/backoff, and resumable checkpoints.

  ## Features
  - Robots.txt fetch + cache; respects Disallow and crawl-delay (defaults to allow with low rate when robots is missing).